 When you want nice pancakes, without lumps in the batter, you want to put in a little extra effort in the mixing, to make sure you don’t have lumps.
 I believe this serves as a big reminder that I should never write these blogs before breakfast.
 Where I’m heading here is the word, ‘consistency.’
-You want evenness, a smoothness in your message that allows it to be absorbed by your target audience.
+Marketing consistency, to be exact.

 Now, make sure they run into that same message everywhere they go and the odds increase that they’ll not only hear it, but also retain it.